-When TACACS+ was used for dial-up services, this value contained the caller ID data, data len
+When TACACS+ was used for dial-up services, this value contained the caller ID

 When TACACS+ is used for Device Administration, the user is normally connected via a network, and in this case the value is intended to hold a network address, IPv4 or IPv6.
 For IPv6 address text representation defined please see RFC 5952 [RFC5952].